 You can also expand your website operations with the help of other plugins.
 Various purpose plugins help to improve your website functionality and elevate service.
 One of those plugins is the Booknetic appointment booking plugin.

-Yes, WordPress is a very successful and flexible content management system when examined in terms of SEO.
+Yes, WordPress SEO lets users create a successful and flexible content management system when examined in terms of SEO.
 Many technical needs that normally require effort and time are automatically realized in WP.

 On the other hand, there are dozens of SEO plugins that you can use to improve your rankings on search engines, such as All in SEO, Yoast, and Rank Math.
 Even without these plugins, the core structure of WordPress is search engine friendly.